- Page Count: 352

 The story’s told from Beauty’s POV but has a page from the Beast every few chapters to show his evolving mindset.
 How he became the Beast and the way that the Ivan & the Wolf story comes in was pretty clever.

-The author really put in a lot of effort to make the tricky areas work.
-Like Beauty & the Beast has so many sketchy themes at its core and the Stockholm Syndrome & bestiality have been straight up weird in a lot of retellings.
+The author really put in a lot of effort to make the tricky areas of the retelling work.
+Beauty & the Beast has so many themes that can get super sketchy… the Stockholm Syndrome & bestiality have been straight up weird in a lot of retellings.
 In this one, Beauty doesn’t realize the Beast is her captor when she becomes attached to him.
-And she attempts to kill him several times, is completely self-aware, and has serious conversations with a friend about women who form attachments to men who are cruel to them.
-At the very least, it was nice that the author addressed those topics instead of trying to dance around everything and pretend it’s a totally normal situation at the very least.
+After she finds out, she attempts to kill him several times, is completely self-aware, and has serious conversations with a friend about women who form attachments to men who are cruel to them.
+It was nice that the author addressed those topics instead of trying to dance around everything and pretend it’s a totally normal situation at the very least.

 And I was so, so grateful that Beauty’s two sisters weren’t the petty, cruel characters from the original story.
 The three sisters are all selfless, kind, and unique characters who love and support each other.
-I’m getting sick of girl hate, so that was just a nice change!
+I’m getting sick of reading about constant girl hate, so that was just a nice change.

 And I’m not sure why the title says “Hunted #1” like this is part of a series because this story totally ended.
 Maybe there’s a series of other retellings?
-I don’t know, but don’t worry about this being some kind of cliffhanger or anything.
+I don’t know, but don’t worry about this being any kind of cliffhanger!